 NOTE: It is crucial to log all results and report on all test.
 Inconsistent recording can lead to errors and missed areas that may contain bugs and malfunctions.

-Prior proceeding to testing, QA team should be provided with the documentation that contains each of the client’s requirements, layouts and user behavior rules (use cases).
+Prior to proceeding testing, QA team should be provided with the documentation that contains each of the client’s requirements, layouts and user behavior rules (use cases).
 QA engineers should report all bug, test results and conduct test of project’s functionality of project’s functionality.

 The tools we, in GBKSOFT, use to keep records: